foszlany/RoundaboutPlugin/docs/effects.md

      - ID: `56`
      - **CONDITIONAL EFFECT:** In-game playercount must be `3` or higher.
      - Medic healing rate is reduced to `33%`.
 Users healed will now gain `Mini-crits`.
+          - If any healing was done using the Crusader's Crossbow, then the buff is also granted.
+               - Formula (in seconds): `1.0 + healamount / 20.0`